bitwise-star/portfolio/README.md

 ```

 Head over to [http://localhost:3000](http://localhost:3000) in your browser to view the site.
-You can start editing the files and see your changes reflected in real-time. 🔁
+You can start editing the files and see your changes in real-time!

 ## 🛠️ Build & Run in Production

-To create an optimized production build, use:
+To build this project you can use:

 ```bash
 bun build